 Burner phones are disposable mobile phones that provide additional security and anonymity.
 You’ve likely become familiar with them being utilized in any number of Hollywood films where nefarious individuals participating in organized crime found them to be quite useful.

-We don’t support the act of organized crime, because one, you shouldn’t be a jerk, and two, it’s illegal.
+We don’t support acts of organized crime, because 1), you shouldn’t be a jerk, and 2), it’s illegal.
 But we do support the use of burner phones for a range of other use cases, none of which involve crime or anything particularly “shady”.

 A burner phone can be either an app or a standalone phone that allows you to create a temporary, or unidentifiable phone number that can’t easily be traced back to you as a person.